-Tammy Klein is the founder and CEO of Transport Energy Strategies, a consultancy that provides market and policy intelligence, research analysis and strategic advice to clients on a range of global transport energy issues.
+Tammy Klein is the founder and CEO of Transport Energy Strategies, a consultancy that provides market, policy and technology intelligence, research analysis and strategic advice consulting services to clients on a range of global transport energy issues.
 She runs a member-based consulting service, the Transport Energy Outlook, which provides research analysis on global trends for clients across a range of sectors, including refining, auto, engine, biofuels and alternative fuels.
+Her focus is the intersection of climate change, the energy transition and what it means for the transport energy industries.
+She is actively advising companies on these issues, particularly as they relate to environment, social and governance (ESG) investments to combat climate change.
 For 25 years, Tammy has served as a strategic advisor and research analyst for clients in these industries and has advised governments and NGOs as well on transport energy issues, including fuel quality, vehicle emissions and fuel economy, biofuels and alternative fuels issues such as electricity and hydrogen, and novel low carbon fuels.

 She is formerly Senior Vice President for Stratas Advisors/Hart Energy and in that capacity was responsible for overseeing all aspects of its fuels and transport-related research, products, services, staff and consultancy.
 Prior to that she was the Executive Director of the Global Biofuels Center, a service of Hart Energy she co-created, that tracks, monitors and analyzes biofuels market, policy and technology developments in more than 70 countries.
 She created, oversaw and was the lead author of the company’s annual outlook and forecast for biofuels supply and demand.
 Tammy also helped launch Hart’s International Fuel Quality Center (IFQC), a service covering global fuel quality issues, and served as a senior analyst for the Americas region covering market and policy issues for many years.